roberthallatt/tailwind-jit-demo/README.md

 This starter does not rely on Gulp, Grunt or or any other kind of task runner.
 It uses NPM CLI commands.

-Note: Some packages may not install properly when using the latest version of node js.
+Note: imagemin-cli throws errors with the latest version of node.js.
+It works fine with version 16.

 The following NPM packages are used: